The NIHR Clinical Research Network (CRN) Portfolio of studies consists of research studies that are eligible for support from the NIHR CRN in England.

 For info on how to use this service see the NIHR CRN Non-commercial Portfolio Application service webpage.

-Studies that require HRA Approval but are not being progressed through combined review: These studies should continue to apply for NIHR CRN support by selecting ‘yes’ to question 5b of the IRAS Project Filter.
-This will ensure key information from your IRAS submission is automatically shared with us.
-This information, including the IRAS form, the study protocol and grant award letter(s), will be used to determine eligibility.
-You will be notified of the outcome, via email.
+Studies that require HRA Approval but are not being progressed through combined review: should apply for NIHR CRN support through the standard IRAS by selecting ‘yes’ to question 5b of the IRAS Project Filter.
+This will ensure key information from your IRAS submission is automatically shared with us and used to determine eligibility.

-Please note: we cannot make an eligibility decision until full funding has been secured and evidence of this has been provided.
+Please note: we cannot make a decision on whether your study can be included on the NIHR CRN Portfolio until full funding has been secured and evidence of this has been provided.

-If you are applying for NIHR CRN support, and have not already done so, you are advised to contact your local Clinical Research Network as soon as possible to access the Study Support Service.
-This is especially important if your study is taking place in a public health or social care setting.
+If you are applying for NIHR CRN support, and have not already done so, you are advised to contact your Local Clinical Research Network as soon as possible to benefit from a bespoke service designed to meet the needs of your study.
+Your local Clinical Research Network team will work with you to identify how they can help you to plan and prepare.

 Applying for research infrastructure support in other UK administrations